TouK/nussknacker/docs/designingProcesses/FlinkCustomTransformers.md

 - Set - the result is set of incoming elements (can be v. ineffective for large sets, try to use ApproximateSetCardinality in this case )
 - ApproximateSetCardinality - computes approximate cardinality of set using [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) algorithm.

-### TumblingAggregate
+## AggregateTumbling

 This aggregation in contrary to Aggregate uses tumbling window.
 All parameters are the same.
-For example, for aggregate-tumbling node with length of 10 minutes and aggregation max, with input events from previous example, will be emitted output events:
+For example, for aggregate-tumbling node with length of 10 minutes, aggregation max and input events from previous example, will be emitted output events:
 - `{userId: 1, callDuration: 5, hour: 10:20, aggregate: 5}` - highest duration during first ten minutes for userId: 1
 - `{userId: 2, callDuration: 4, hour: 10:20, aggregate: 4}` - highest duration during first ten minutes for userId: 2
 - `{userId: 1, callDuration: 3, hour: 10:30, aggregate: 4}` - highest duration during second ten minutes for userId: 1